Veda (company)

-Veda Advantage Limited (formerly Baycorp Advantage) was a credit reference agency based out of Australia and New Zealand.
-It was founded in 1967 and was acquired by Equifax in February 2016.
-It provided credit reporting, credit scoring, and marketing analytics services.
+Veda Advantage Limited (commonly known as Veda; formerly Baycorp Advantage) was a credit reference agency in Australia and New Zealand.
+The company provided credit reporting, credit scoring, and marketing analytics services.
+It was acquired by Equifax in 2016.

-The company was a merger of Australian company Data Advantage and New Zealand company Baycorp in 2001.
-Its name change was prompted by the sale of Baycorp Collection Services, which retained the Baycorp name.
-In 2010, Veda controlled over 85% of the credit reference market in Australia, and in 2015, they held records on over 16 million Australians.
+The company was the product of a merger of the Australian company Data Advantage and the New Zealand company Baycorp in 2001.
+The change to the name Veda was prompted by the sale of Baycorp Collection Services, which retained the Baycorp name.